anadomuta/challenge-bootstrap-portfolio/README.md

 5. An about/contact section.
 6. A footer section
 7. Additional formatting:
-    - All hyperlinks should have a hover effect.
+    - All hyperlinks have a hover effect.
-    - All buttons should display a box shadow upon hover.
+    - All buttons display a box shadow upon hover.

 ## Usage

 The webpage can be accessed using this URL: [to follow]

 To use the webpage, you can click on the different sections in the navigation bar and get to the desired content section.
-Additionally, you can tap on the buttons thoughout the page to either get my contact details, or see the projects.
+Additionally, you can tap on the buttons thoughout the page to either get my contact details, or see the projects I've been working on.

-The screenshots below displays the web page outlook for a large device.
-The page is responsive, and the work projects and skills stack upon each other with smaller screen sizes.
+The screenshot below displays the web page outlook for a large device.
+The page is designed to be responsive, so that the work projects and skills stack upon each other on smaller screen sizes.

 ![Large Webpage Screenshot](./images/lg-screenshot.PNG)

 ## Credits
 The project was built following the instructions from the materials in the Skills Bootcamp in Front-End Web Development by edX.

-The pictures used throughout the page are from a personal trip to Tenerife.

-The banner image has been retrieved from [Unsplash](https://unsplash.com/).
+The pictures used throughout the page are from a personal trip to Tenerife, apart from the banner image which has been retrieved from [Unsplash](https://unsplash.com/).

 The following resources were used:
 1. [Bootstrap Navbar and Grid](https://getbootstrap.com/docs/5.3/getting-started/introduction/)